DestinyItemManager/DIM/src/app/loadout-builder/README.md

     To do this we group together items that are similar with the intent of sending a single item of the group for processing.
 Afterwards the other items from the group are added to the appropriate sets and can be selected via the swap icon in a given set.

     The grouping is a little complicated as it aims to group as many items as it can, class items are a good example here.
-For example, if you have no mods locked there are essentially two types of class items, masterworked and non-masterworked as masterowked have stats.
+For example, if you have no mods locked there are essentially two types of class items, masterworked and non-masterworked as masterworked have stats.

     This needs to get more complicated as we start locking mods, as energy type and activity mod slot type (e.g. raid or nightmare) become important in the processing algorithm.
 At this point it's best to just go and read the `groupItems` function and it's comment to get a better idea at what it does.